vault27/Foundation/ospf.md

 - Operates in one Autonomous System
 - LSDB is identical on all routers in 1 area
 - Administrative distance 110
-- Metric is cost, cost is dependent on bandwidth of the link, cost is inversly proportional to the bandwidth, the greater the bandwidth the less the cost, the better the path, cost=Reference bandwidth/100 in Mbps - More flexible than static hop count
 - Loops are impossible inside the area because every router knows all topology.
 And between areas all areas have to be connected to area 0, so loops are avoided as well like in distance vector
 - One area - 500 routers
 - A router can run multiple OSPF processes.
 Each process maintains its own unique database, and routes learned in one OSPF process are not available to a different OSPF process with- out redistribution of routes between processes.
 The OSPF process numbers are locally sig- nificant and do not have to match among routers.
 Running OSPF process number 1 on one router and running OSPF process number 1234 will still allow the two routers to become neighbors
-- Metric is based on cumulitive cost of all outgoing interfaces, the lower the mitric the better, it is a price of the route
 - No hop limit
 - All networks are connected via backbone areas to avoid loops
 - Hello interval - router sends Hello messages